sele-dev/steel_ex/README.md

 ## Roadmap
 - Pre-Alpha versions: v0.0.X
+- v0.0.2:
+  - Bidirectionally handle assignments, at least as a map we pass back and forth
+  - Generalized eval function in the style of pythonx
+  - Handle more SteelVal conversions
+  - Extended documentation with nontrivial Scheme programs

 ## Installation
 The library is available at [hex](https://hex.pm/packages/steel_ex) but currently doesn't include pre-compiled NIFs, so Rust is required to compile the library locally.
 It can be installed by adding `steel_ex` to your dependencies list in `mix.exs`: